 Quite a lot has changed in recent history.
-We will update this page shortly.
+We are currently looking for a new home

 Based in Abingdon-on-Thames, Oxfordshire, Kingfisher Canoe Club is a friendly Club with few rules whose members paddle for enjoyment.
 Kingfisher was formed in 1974 as an club for over-18’s.
 In late 2016 Kingfisher formally merged with its sister organisation Pathfinder Youth Canoe Club.
 Now known as the Pathfinders Youth Section it provides progressive development canoe and kayaking activities for the 11-18 age group.